dat3Cph/spring2025/docs/jpa_part2/README.md

 #### Video

-- [JPA relations](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx#folderID=%226c569295-f604-4241-89e8-b06900ed8d21%22).
+- [JPA relations first 3 videos](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx#folderID=%226c569295-f604-4241-89e8-b06900ed8d21%22).
 In the video about 1:1 relations Jon refers to an IntelliJ template that a student has made.
 The template contains a projects setup with HibernateConfig and pom.xml ready made.
 Fast food for the people ;-) However, the link given in the video is not active anymore.
-But use [these instructions instead](../toolbox/ides/intellij/custom_templates.md#example-template-for-jpa).
+But use [these instructions instead](../toolbox/ides/intellij/custom_templates.md#example-template-for-jpa), use the one we have done in class - or start from scratch with this [JPA project setup](../toolbox/java/orm/jpa_setup.md).

 - [Source Code for the above Video](https://github.com/jonbertelsen/dolphin_fall2023)